Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 15.md

 ![[The Seven.png|300]]
 - Thorne says he promised Diamond that he’d find Cal, and he _did_ -- several weeks ago
 - Cal threatens that Thorne isn’t going to leave this house alive (Thorne doesn’t think so)
-- Camille tries to subtly heal Vallen with ==Healing Word==, but there seems to be some rot around the hole in his chest where he got stabbed.
+- Camille tries to subtly heal Vallen with <span style="color:rgb(197, 124, 22)">Healing Word</span>, but there seems to be some rot around the hole in his chest where he got stabbed.
 The healing dissipates, as if nothing actually happens.

 # COMBAT STARTS
 - [[Erin Thorne|Thorne]] runs away like a pussy